francisconamvi/usb2esp/README.md

 - ex = 4 -> Directories operations

+- ex = 5 -> Write 128KB string

-**Note:** In ex 1, we write a big string.
-We did this to show that the function `uart_write_bytes`feed WDT, and we don't have to worry about this.
+**Note:** In ex 5, we write a big string.
+We did this to show that the function `uart_write_bytes` feed WDT, and we don't have to worry about this.

 ## Functions